Zamiell/stardew-valley/Min-Max_Guide.md

 * When you have enough fish to sell to get up to 1800g, destroy the Training Rod, sell all the fish, and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.
   * Even though we will have less perfect catches, the Fiberglass Rod will allow us to gain experience faster because of the bait.
 * Fish using max casts at the same spot as before.
-* At 4:30 PM, if you do not have enough bait to finish out the day, go to Willy and buy more.
+* At 4:30 PM, if you do not have at least 40 bait on the rod, go to Willy and buy more.
+(You need enough bait to last for the rest of the day + tomorrow morning.)
 * Fish until 2 AM.
 Before passing out, leave all of the fish in the chest.
 (We will sell them to Willy tomorrow.)
 * At the end of the day, you should get:
   * Fishing 0 --> 4